UFResearchComputing/Linux_training/README.md

 1. **Sorting**: We might want the lengths sorted: `sort -n lengths.txt`
    1. What happens without the `-n`?

-1. **Pipes**: We can connect commands together by piping the output from one command into the input for the next command using the vertical bar character "`|`":
+1. **Pipes**: We can connect commands by piping the output from one command into the input for the next command using the vertical bar character "`|`":
    >The pipe character, "`|`", is typically located above the Enter-key on US keyboards with the "`\`" and is accessed with the Shift-key
    1. `wc -l *.pdb | sort -n > lengths.txt`
    1. Or if we only want to know the shortest file: `wc -l *.pdb | sort -n | head -n1`
    > **Why this works**: Most Linux programs can take input from what is called "standard in", often abbreviated as "STDIN".
-In addition, they typically have *two* output streams, "standard out", "STDOUT", and "standard error", "STDERR"--both of which print to the screen by default, but can be redirected as we saw above (in fact we only redirect STDOUT with the "`>`"; any STDERR would still print to the screen).
+In addition, they typically have *two* output streams, "standard out", "STDOUT", and "standard error", "STDERR".
+Both of these print to the screen by default, but can be redirected as we saw above (in fact we only redirect STDOUT with the "`>`"; any STDERR would still print to the screen).
    >
    > So, while you can run a command like `wc -l propane.pdb`, you can also get the same result by running the `cat` command and "piping" the STDOUT of that to the STDIN of `wc`: `cat propane.pdb | wc -l`.
 Similarly, you can keep piping commands connecting the output of one command to the input for the next command.
 1. **grep**: We can search for text using `grep`: